 - University of Montevallo in Montevallo, AL (82 miles away)

-- Jacksonville State University in Jacksonville, AL (105 miles away)
+- University of Alabama at Birmingham in Birmingham, AL (85 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: